About the Program

 Sean P. Gailmard, Professor.
 Bureaucratic organizations, American political institutions, rational choice game theory, statistical modeling, laboratory experimentation in social science.

-+ Ron E. Hassner, Associate Professor.
+* Ron E. Hassner, Professor.
 International relations, international security, religion and conflict.

 Susan Hyde, Professor.
 International influences on domestic politics (with a focus on the developing world), International election observation, election fraud, and democracy promotion.

-Daniel Lee, Assistant Professor.
+Daniel Lee, Associate Professor.
 Political theory, history of political thought, jurisprudence.

 Taeku Lee, Professor.
 Political science, discrimination, language, social movements, political behavior, identity, racial and ethnic politics, public opinion, survey research methods, social welfare policies, partisanship, stereotypes.

-Gabriel Lenz, Associate Professor.
+Gabriel Lenz, Professor.
 American politics, elections, voter behavior, democratic accountability, campaigns.

-Amy E. Lerman, Associate Professor.
+Amy E. Lerman, Professor.
 American government, public opinion, criminal justice, prisons and policing.

-Aila Matanock, Assistant Professor.
+Aila Matanock, Associate Professor.
 Post-conflict elections, peace-building, international intervention, state-building, governance, armed actors, Latin America, survey experiments, mixed methods.

-Michaela Mattes, Assistant Professor.
+Michaela Mattes, Associate Professor.
 International Conflict and Cooperation, Conflict Management, Domestic Politics and International Relations.

 Joel Middleton, Assistant Professor.
 Methodology & formal theory, models & politics, causal inference, survey sampling, design-based estimation .